fradelg/docker-mysql-cron-backup/README.md

 - `MYSQL_PASS`: The password of your mysql database.
 - `MYSQL_PASS_FILE`: The file in container where to find the password of your mysql database (cf. docker secrets).
 You should use either MYSQL_PASS_FILE or MYSQL_PASS (see examples below).
 - `MYSQL_DATABASE`: The database name to dump.
 Default: `--all-databases`.
-- `MYSQLDUMP_OPTS`: Command line arguments to pass to mysqldump.
-Example: `--single-transaction`.
+- `MYSQLDUMP_OPTS`: Command line arguments to pass to mysqldump (see [mysqldump documentation](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html)).
 - `CRON_TIME`: The interval of cron job to run mysqldump. `0 3 * * sun` by default, which is every Sunday at 03:00.
 It uses UTC timezone.
 - `MAX_BACKUPS`: The number of backups to keep.
 When reaching the limit, the old backup will be discarded.
 No limit by default.
 - `INIT_BACKUP`: If set, create a backup when the container starts.